Azure/ResourceModules/docs/wiki/ModulesDesign.md

 ### Structure

-Modules in the repository are structured via the module's main resource provider (e.g., `Microsoft.Web`) and resource type (e.g., `serverfarms`) where each section of the path corresponds to its place in the hierarchy.
+Modules in the repository are structured via the module's main resource provider (for example `Microsoft.Web`) and resource type (for example `serverfarms`) where each section of the path corresponds to its place in the hierarchy.
 However, for cases that do not fit into this schema we provide the following guidance:

 - **Child-Resources**<p>

   Resources like `Microsoft.Sql/servers` may have dedicated modules for child-resources such as `Microsoft.Sql/servers/databases`.
-In these cases we recommend to create a sub-folder with the 'parent folder name and suffix `"Resources"`' on the same level as the parent (e.g. `serversResources`) and place the child-resource module inside this folder.
+In these cases we recommend to create a sub-folder with the 'parent folder name and suffix `"Resources"`' on the same level as the parent (for example `serversResources`) and place the child-resource module inside this folder.
 In the given example we would have the following folder structure:
   ```
   Microsoft.Sql
   ├─ servers [module]